diogotito/hello-gbc/ARCHITECTURE.md

-I don't know how to structure this thing, so I'm experimenting a bit with the organization of this code and writing down about it so that it doesn't get too spaghetti.
+I don't know how to structure this thing, so I'm experimenting a bit with the organization of this code and writing down about it, in a stream-of-consciousness way, inhopas that this project doesn't get too spaghetti in less than a month.

 This will be a turn-based game, so separating game simulation logic and state from rendering